 Proud to be a U.S. American

 Throughout my whole life, I have always felt proud to be an American.
-I felt a sense of pride while serving in the U.S. Navy, and even more pride with my accomplishments during a career with the federal government.
+I felt a sense of pride while serving in the U.S. Navy, and even more pride in my accomplishments during a career with the federal government.
 There have been five defining moments in my life which have made me extremely proud to be an American.
 The events around these moments have demonstrated the true characteristics of the fabric of my country: hard work, sacrifice, and perseverance.